Does playing chess or understanding the concepts of it seem problematic to you? No worries, you are not alone.

 According to the rules in modern chess games:

 - You are allowed to move the king one square in any one direction: upwards, sideways, or backward.
 You need to know that the king is the most meaningful and relevant piece on the chessboard.
-At the same time, it is also the most fragile chess piece.
+At the same time, it is also the most fragile chess piece on the board.

 - The queen is the most dominant piece on the chessboard.
 She moves any number of squares in any direction.
 It can be in a forward, side, or diagonal direction.
 Remember, the queen moves only in one single line and captures.